Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Kinematics for the Continuum-UVMS

 \section{Kinematics for the Continuum-UVMS}

-\origcomment{For many tasks for a UVMS, the robot's end-effector must achieve a specific pose (position and orientation), which requires the system to have six DoFs.}{[O-2]} However, a UVMS will typically have \removecomment{more DoFs than is minimally required, which is known as }kinematic redundancy. \removecomment{A kinematically redundant robot will have an infinite number of ways to complete its task. }This means that with careful planning and decision-making, the robot can complete additional subtasks or objectives while still satisfying the primary task constraint.
-This section will discuss a redundant kinematic control algorithm to resolve a free-floating \removecomment{grasp}\editcomment{manipulator positioning}{} task using a combination of the gradient projection method and weighted least norm solution.
-This algorithm generates a locally optimal trajectory and publishes the \removecomment{AUV}\editcomment{vehicle}{} and manipulator commands in real time via ROS.
+For many UVMS tasks, the robot's end-effector must achieve a specific pose (position and orientation), which requires the system to have six DoFs.
+However, a UVMS will typically have kinematic redundancy.
+This means that with careful planning and decision-making, the robot can complete additional subtasks or objectives while still satisfying the primary task constraint.
+This section will discuss a redundant kinematic control algorithm to resolve a free-floating manipulator positioning task using a combination of the gradient projection method and weighted least norm solution.
+This algorithm generates a locally optimal trajectory and publishes the vehicle and manipulator commands in real time via ROS.
 The relevant works from which this method is adapted are discussed in Section~\ref{section:related-works}.